kodzimo/infra-project/README.md

 !!!
 Do not run yum update so syncing folder won't be corrupted

 * Repository https://github.com/kodzimo/getting-started.git must be forked into your own repo and cloned locally to have ability to make changes to it.
+This is the fork of https://github.com/docker/getting-started.git - you can read about it right there.

 * "vagrant up" command must be executed to enroll infrastructure